vuejs/eslint-plugin-vue/docs/rules/max-attributes-per-line.md

 ## Rule Details

 This rule aims to enforce a number of attributes per line in templates.
 It checks all the elements in a template and verifies that the number of attributes per line does not exceed the defined maximum.
 An attribute is considered to be in a new line when there is a line break between two attributes.

-There is predefined number of attributes that are acceptable in one-line case, as well as how many attributes are acceptable per line in multi-line case.
+There is a configurable number of attributes that are acceptable in one-line case (default 3), as well as how many attributes are acceptable per line in multi-line case (default 1).

-The default is one attribute per line for multiline and three attributes per line in singleline.

 Examples of **incorrect** code for this rule: